ameola/GaradgetTizen/README.md

 2) Hit Run or Debug to start the emulator.

 # Running on a real device
+WARNING: This really isn't fit for public consumption but if you're brave, read on!
 1) Set your watch to connect to wifi.
 2) Under the connections menu, open Wifi Networks and select the network you are connected to.
 3) Scroll down to IP address and write this down